 When the May 2020 guidance was released, graduate medical education (GME) followed up with guidelines.
 Is anything coming out from GME regarding away rotations and interviews?

 Some specialty associations have indicated a desire to provide specialty-specific guidance on away rotations and interviews after the work group releases its away rotations update on April 15.

 I understand the Coalition received a letter from the American Orthopedic Association (AOA) against the limitation of only one away rotation.
 Have you received others?

 The AOA communication is the only one that the Coalition has received.
 As leaders of medical schools, you are encouraged to engage with program directors to understand where the specialties are with regard to aligning with the Coalition recommendations.
-Some hospitals remain concerned about bringing in students when they are just getting back to normal operations.
-Information about broad vaccination of students is currently unclear, so caution is warranted.
-The AAMC is in communication with specialty societies; the few we’ve spoken to so far are likely to provide additional information in the May/June timeframe.
+Some hospitals remain concerned about bringing in students when they are just getting back to normal operations and are uncertain about the needs of new interns arriving in July.
+While key indicators are trending positively, the CDC is asking all to remain cautious and vigilant in adhering to safety protocols (e.g., wearing masks, washing hands, staying 6 feet away from others).
+The AAMC is in communication with specialty societies; many plan to provide additional information in the May/June timeframe.

 How many away rotation opportunities will exist this year?